jtheisen/moldinium/readme.md

 When the bakery receives the struct implementation or wrapper type for a property, it analyzes this interface first to understand what the types on its methods are supposed to mean.
-In then creates code for the getters and setters of the wrapped property on the created type with CIL weaving.
+It then creates code for the getters and setters of the wrapped property on the created type with CIL weaving.
 This code calls them with the given parameters according to the interface definition.
 The methods that implement the wrapping code, such as `AfterSet`, must have one